 Higher tier plans of GetResponse allow webinar funnels, lead scoring, tagging, automation builder, and 150+ third-party integrations to get the best out of your investment.

 GetResponse pricing is flexible, and you pay only for the tools you use.
-Beginners can sign up for the basic email marketing plan, whereas seasoned marketers and e-commerce brands can opt-in to more premium plans to avail advanced features.
+Beginners can sign up for the basic email marketing plan, whereas seasoned marketers and e-commerce brands can opt into more premium plans to get advanced features.

 MailerLite is one of the affordable email marketing service providers with many useful features.